lolotrgeek/node-data-finder/README.md

 `type` - a tag used to separate data when it is cached

-`query` - a url to make the request to
+`query` - a url to make the request to.
+Passing `"clear"` as the query will clear this type of cache

 `timeout` - a date or count in milliseconds when the cache expires